Citing My Weaknesses

 Before 7 AM:

-The morning started as usual, which means I was rudely awakened and to great surprise.
+The morning started as usual, which means I was abruptly awakened with shocking surprise.
 This morning’s surprise was hearing my younger son being fed an impromptu breakfast of “veggie straws (chips)” by his older brother while still in his crib, each of them in their respective sagging, soaking diaper and underwear, nonetheless.
 After cleaning up crushed chips and urine soaked sheets (which makes a nice paste), our contractor knocked on the door (our house has been under construction for renovations since August 2008) and pointed at a typical scene on the front porch – a big pile of poo, lovingly left by my older toddler while he was watching the trash truck this morning (which loudly clamors up the hill to our home no later than 7 am three times a week).
-Of course by then the “gift” had been out for an hour on our eastern facing deck (based on the trash truck schedule), working itself into a nice baked aroma – unmatched by any other.
+Of course by then the “gift” had been out for an hour on our eastern facing deck (based on the trash truck schedule), working itself into a nice baked aroma – unmatched by any other scent I might add.

 The easiest way to clean that up was with a plastic bag and the water hose, I thought – which at that point I just drug (hose) through the house from the side door to the front door.
 Meanwhile, my younger son managed to get into black magic marker, and I wondered about the endless cycle of cleaning non-washable “washable” magic marker off the tables and walls since I put their “art tub” within their grasp in an attempt to foster their creativity.
 Hmm.